Campaign House Rules

 For a while now we’ve been ignoring the Lawful and Outlaw alignments as they’ve never really been fleshed out by GW, equally it doesn’t make much sense from a lore perspective that a ‘rogue’ doc will only work with a lawful gang etc.

-Lawful gangs are gangs that are mostly tolerated by their local community, whether that be by providing protection for the guilds or by keeping the more unwanted denizens out of the sector.
+Good Standing gangs are gangs that are mostly tolerated by their local community, whether that be by providing protection for the guilds or by keeping the more unwanted denizens out of the sector.

-Lawful gangs for the most part stick to the ‘orthodox’ weaponry, whether through superstition or by knowing the consequences, they stay clear of the ‘tainted’ stuff.
+Trading PostGood Standing gangs for the most part stick to the ‘orthodox’ weaponry, whether through superstition or by knowing the consequences, they stay clear of the ‘tainted’ stuff.

 Bounty Trade

-Lawful gangs can freely tap into the local bounty hunting networks, whether that be tipping off the local hunters to illegal activities, or claiming the bounties from themselves.
+Good Standing gangs can freely tap into the local bounty hunting networks, whether that be tipping off the local hunters to illegal activities, or claiming the bounties from themselves.

 A Reputation to Uphold

-Outlaw Gangs
+Renegade Gangs

-Outlaw gangs are a plague on society, while they keep their house/patron happy, the local populace cannot stand them as they loot and pillage with no mercy.
+Renegade gangs are a plague on society, while they keep their house/patron happy, the local populace cannot stand them as they loot and pillage with no mercy.

-The following gangs/variants come outlaw by default:
+The following gangs/variants come Renegade by default:

 Corpse Grinder Cults